 134. ICH was the rector who appointed me.
 I'm sure he was a very good rector.
 I remember he was responsible for renewing the boarding houses at that time, making them more attractive.
 He also produced a new dining room and a changing room and games room for the prep school.
-He also established the outdoor activity centre called Blair House. was a bachelor and spent a lot of his time working on such things, he was very 135. good with the children.
-I had no concerns about CH at all.
-136. IGT was very much a senior member of staff when I first arrived at the junior school.
-I have no concerns about IGT 137.
-Miss ICF was still at the junior school, primary three class, when I started.
+He also established the outdoor activity centre called Blair House.

+135. ICH was a bachelor and spent a lot of his time working on such things, he was very good with the children.
+I had no concerns about ICH at all.

+IGT

+136. If the was very much a senior member of staff when I first arrived at the junior school.

+137. Miss Ker was still at the junior school, primary three class, when I started.
 I have no concerns about her.

+IDZ

-IDZ 138.
-I remember DZ but I didn't know him very well.
+138. I remember 102 mm, but I didn't know him very well.
 I wouldn't have any concerns about him teaching the children.
+I think he taught 100 mm.

+IFN

-I think he taught 139.
-I remember IFN , he taught he used to go on walks with a group of us.
+139. I remember IFN , he taught , he used to go on walks with a group of us.
 That was after I'd left Edinburgh Academy.
 He was rather a portly chap and sadly on one of the walks he actually collapsed and died.
-We had to call for a helicopter to take him about IFN to the Borders General hospital.
+We had to call for a helicopter to take him to the Borders General hospital.
 That must have been around 2010.
-I had no concerns
+I had no concerns about IFN

+Mr